 Mountain and Parks changes

-In June 2021, MetService will make changes to forecast pages for New Zealand’s Mountains and Parks on metservice.com, which includes the introduction of weather hazards.
+In June 2021, MetService made changes to forecast pages for New Zealand’s Mountains and Parks on metservice.com and the New Zealand Weather app, which includes the introduction of Mountain weather hazards.

-MetService will introduce weather hazards across all New Zealand mountain and park forecast areas on metservice.com.
-Weather hazards will be issued daily, identifying weather related risks when threshold levels for wind, wind chill, rain, snow and thunderstorms are met.
+MetService introduced mountain weather hazards across all New Zealand mountain and park forecast areas on metservice.com and the New Zealand Weather app.
+Mountain weather hazards will be issued daily, identifying weather related risks when threshold levels for wind, wind chill, rain, snow and thunderstorms are met.

-The current six-hourly model data for locations within the mountain and park forecast area will be replaced with three-hourly model data.
+The six-hourly manually edited data for locations that were available within the mountain and park forecast area has also been replaced with three-hourly model data updates.

-Specific wind speeds will now be included in the forecast information issued by MetService; these better demonstrate how wind changes at different heights across a park.
+Specific wind speeds are now included in the forecast information issued by MetService; these better demonstrate how wind changes at different heights across a park.
 The various wind heights were selected for each mountain area to highlight the more popular, and more high-risk altitudes.

 Why introduce weather hazards?